tooxie/shiva-server/docs/users.rst

 * Shiva

 The first 2 are assigned to users, the last one is only used by other Shiva instances to communicate with each other.
-Please note that this functionality is not yet implemented.

-To create a normal user (i.e. either *User* or *Admin* roles) use the command `shiva-admin user add`.
+To create a normal user (i.e. either *User* or *Admin* roles) use the command `shiva-admin user add`, while to create a *Shiva* role user, use the command `shiva-shiva add`.

 A role-authentication failure will result in a 401 Forbidden status code.